open-component-model/ocm/docs/ocm/operations.md

 - **`DeleteComponentVersion(ComponentId, VersionName) error`**

-  To be able to clean up old information an operation to delete the information stored for a component version should be available.
+  To be able to clean up old information, an operation to delete the information stored for a component version should be available.

 - **`DeleteBlob(ComponentId, VersionName, BlobIndentity) error`**